-This Mediterranean Lemon Butter Chicken is only quick and easy, but the flavor is outstanding with its creamy lemon butter sauce with lemons, olives and artichokes.
+This Mediterranean Lemon Butter Chicken is quick and easy, and the flavor is outstanding with its creamy lemon butter sauce with lemons, olives and artichokes.

 Mediterranean Lemon Butter Chicken is not only quick and easy but the flavor is outstanding.
 It combines chicken with lemon and butter, artichoke hearts, olives and thyme.
 One bite and you’re whisked away on a Mediterranean cruise.

 The temperate isles of the Mediterranean are home to the sun, the sea and totally delicious dishes.
 This is where lemons and olives and artichokes grow as well as acres and acres of herbs like thyme, rosemary, sage and oregano.

 With such a wonderful growing climate, the chefs of the Mediterranean create some of the most delicious and healthy dishes in the world.

 This Mediterranean Lemon Butter Chicken is no exception.
 And the bonus is that this dish is so easy to make.

 Plus this dish holds beautifully.
 Since it rests in its own broth, there’s no worries about it dying suddenly before you can serve it to your guests.

 Mediterranean Lemon Butter Chicken is really easy and involves only four steps.
 First, I like to use chicken thighs in this recipe because they add a richer flavor, but you can easily substitute chicken breasts.